AnneChao/MS_iStay/README.md

-MS_iStay (R code and data for graphics in 2025 Ecological Monographs paper by Chao et al.)
+MS_iStay (R code and data for graphics in 2025 manuscripts by Chao et al.)

 R code and data are provided for plotting all figures in the paper "A continuum of information-based temporal stability measures and their decomposition across hierarchical levels".
 Before using the R code, you must download the package "iStay" from Anne Chao's Github.